-Our multidisciplinary research group focuses on nano-micro-macro scale devices for biomedical applications.
-We develop and deploy innovative materials, devices and systems to enable next-generation medical diagnosis and life science research.
-We aim to address various challenges in sensitivity, specificity, high-throughput, multiplexing, and cost etc. We are committed to realizing these goals by applying micro and nano-technological towards medical applications.
+Our multidisciplinary research focuses on nano-micro-macro scale devices for biomedical applications.
+We develop and deploy innovative functional materials, devices, and systems to enable next-generation medical diagnosis and life science research.

 The projects performed to achieving our over-arching goals are listed below.